Bolivia

 • Population: 12,054,379 (Bolivia); 53,904 (Tiquipaya)

-• National Symbol: llama, Andean condor
+• National Symbol: Whipala, llama, Andean condor, serpent, puma

 • Languages: Bolivia's 2009 constitution designates Spanish and all indigenous languages as official; 36 indigenous languages are specified.